json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-updating-relationship-responses-204" id="crud-updating-relationship-responses-204" class="headerlink"></a> 204 No Content

-If an update is successful and the server doesn't change the targeted relationships(s) in ways other than those specified by the request, the server **MUST** return either a `200 OK` status code and response document (as described above) or a `204 No Content` status code with no response document.
+If an update is successful and the server doesn't change the targeted relationship in ways other than those specified by the request, the server **MUST** return either a `200 OK` status code and response document (as described above) or a `204 No Content` status code with no response document.